SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Additional Quantitative Experiments

 To further evaluate our approach, we conducted additional quantitative experiments using different backbones, including ResNet-50 \cite{he2016deep} and ViTAEv2-S \cite{zhang2023vitaev2}, as shown in Table \ref{tab:backbone}.
 Swin-T and ViTAEv2-S have similar parameter quantities as ResNet-50, but they exhibit stronger representation abilities, resulting in superior performance.
+We also compare with other distillation-based 3D object detection methods in Table \ref{tab:backbone}, demonstrating our superiority under different settings.